 Starting from the draw event that renders the simulation results, move backwards through each previous CSSetShader event.
 Then, in the Graphics Event Call Stack window, choose the top-most function to navigate to the call site.
 At the call site, you can use the first parameter of the CSSetShader function call to determine which compute shader is executed by the next Dispatch event.

 In this scenario, there are three pairs of CSSetShader and Dispatch events in each frame.
 Working backwards, the third pair represents the integration step (where the fluid particles are actually moved), the second pair represents the force-calculation step (where forces that affect each particle are calculated), and the first pair represents the density-calculation step.

 To debug the compute shader

 On the Graphics Diagnostics toolbar, choose Pipeline Stages to open the Graphics Pipeline Stages window.

-Dispatchevent (the one that immediately precedes the draw event) and then, in the Graphics Pipeline Stages window, under the Compute Shader stage, choose Start Debugging.
+Select the third Dispatch event (the one that immediately precedes the draw event) and then, in the Graphics Pipeline Stages window, under the Compute Shader stage, choose Start Debugging.

 The HLSL Debugger is started at the shader that performs the integration step.

 Examine the compute-shader source code for the integration step to search for the source of the error.
 When you use Graphics Diagnostics to debug HLSL compute-shader code, you can step through code and use other familiar debugging tools such as watch windows.
 In this scenario, you determine that there does not appear to be an error in the compute shader that performs the integration step.